Why Social Engineering Bypasses Your Technical Defenses

 Pretexting: The Long-Game Attack

 Organizations should implement verification procedures for all external parties requesting system access or sensitive data, regardless of how legitimate the request appears or how long the relationship has developed.
-Any request for credentials, privileged system access, or financial action from an external party should trigger mandatory verification through an independent channel before compliance.
+This verification discipline should be written into policy and reinforced through regular training scenarios.

 Physical Social Engineering: Baiting and Tailgating